brunosabot/streamline-card/README.md

 **What does this mean for you?**

 - You can place your `streamline_templates.yaml` file in any of these locations, depending on how you installed the card and your Home Assistant directory structure.
-- Only one file is needed; the card will use the first one it finds.
 - This makes it easy to provide or override templates without modifying the card code.

 </details>